In Ukraine, funeral for activist killed and mourned in war

 “Heroes never die!” friends, family and admirers shouted in Ukrainian as Ratushnyi's coffin was loaded aboard a hearse on a square in the Ukrainian capital now decorated with destroyed Russian tanks and vehicles.
 Their charred hulks contrasted with the shiny gold domes of an adjacent cathedral where priests had earlier sung prayers for Ratushnyi, who was well-known in Kyiv for his civic and environmental activism.

-Ratushnyi had “a heart full of love for Ukraine,” said Misha Reva, who traveled in his soldier's uniform from the war's front lines by overnight train to say goodbye to the friend he met for the first time on Maidan, in the midst of the protests.
+Ratushnyi had “a heart full of love for Ukraine,” said Misha Reva, who traveled overnight in his soldier’s uniform from front lines in the east to say goodbye to the friend he met for the first time on Maidan, in the midst of the protests.
 Ratushnyi was then just 16; Reva was in his early 20s.
 It was Ratushnyi who introduced Reva to the woman who is now his wife, also on the square.

+In other developments Saturday, British Prime Minister Boris Johnson expressed concerns “that a bit of Ukraine fatigue is starting to set in around the world” and said Ukraine must be supported in trying to roll back the Russian invasion to “make sure the Ukrainians are not encouraged to go for a bad peace, something that simply wouldn’t endure.”

+“It would be a catastrophe if Putin won.
+He’d love nothing more than to say, ‘Let’s freeze this conflict, let’s have a ceasefire,'" Johnson said.
+“For him that would be a tremendous victory.
+You’d have a situation in which Putin was able to consolidate his gains and then to launch another attack.”

 “He was such a solid and big personality,” Reva said.
 “It’s a great loss for Ukraine.”